 Hank Williams Jr., the son of music legend Hank Williams, is country royalty.
-While he struggled to find his musical identity at first, he went on to create his own unique sound and forever make his mark on country music.
+While he struggled to find his musical identity at first, the Alabama native went on to create his own sound and forever make his mark on country music.

 Holly Audrey Williams, named after her grandma, Audrey Mae, is the daughter of Hank Williams Jr. and his wife of 10 years, Becky White.
 When she was 17, she decided to follow the family tradition.
 She began playing one of her dad's guitars and perfected her songwriting skills.
 Growing up in Nashville is the perfect setting to get into the country music world, which Holly definitely took advantage of.
 She started booking gigs around town and eventually got her own record deal with Universal South Records.